abe-101/IP-Bot/README.md

 ## Description

-a Slack bot that will tell you about an IP address mentioned in a slack message.
+a Slack bot that listens for messages containing IP addresses and responds with security info about them.

+Full demo video at https://youtu.be/1LehrI46O-c

 # Getting Started